Outcry over Trump’s cuts to Medicare hospital payments

 “We’re also finding waste, fraud, and abuse,” Vought added.
 “Medicare spending will go up every single year by healthy margins, and there are no structural changes for Medicare beneficiaries.”

-However, the head of a major hospital association is pushing back, saying in a blog that “arbitrary and blunt” Medicare cuts would have a “devastating” impact on care for seniors.
+But the head of a major hospital association was pushing back, saying in a blog that “arbitrary and blunt” Medicare cuts would have a “devastating” impact on care for seniors.

-“Hospitals are less and less able to cover the cost of care for Medicare patients; it is no time to gut Medicare,” says Chip Kahn of the Federation of American Hospitals.
+“Hospitals are less and less able to cover the cost of care for Medicare patients; it is no time to gut Medicare,” said Chip Kahn of the Federation of American Hospitals.

+As a candidate early in the 2016 presidential campaign, Trump held himself out as a different kind of Republican.

+“Every Republican wants to do a big number on Social Security, they want to do it on Medicare, they want to do it on Medicaid,” he said at a 2015 event in New Hampshire.
+“And we can’t do that.
+And it’s not fair to the people that have been paying in for years and now all of the sudden they want to ... cut.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.